 Cats have a reputation for being stubborn homebodies.
 They prefer to spend their days catnapping in the sun and snuggling on the couch.
 Most of us see cats as indoor-only animals, but this isn’t true for all cats.
 Every cat has a unique personality.
 While you won’t get some cats to put a single paw outside, others crave a more adventurous life.

-Leash training your pet cat is a fantastic way to give your cat the physical activity and mental stimulation they’re looking for.
-If you want to get your cat outdoors in a safe fashion, you need to learn how to train them to walk on a leash.
+Leash training your pet cat is a fantastic way to give your cat the physical activity and mental stimulation that they’re looking for while minimizing any risks.
+If you want to get your cat outdoors in a safe fashion, you need to learn how to leash train them.

 About Cat Leash Training

 Why train your cat to walk on a leash instead of just letting them explore outside on their own?
 While some pet owners certainly do this without any problems, we don’t recommend it.
 Indoor cats live longer and safer lives.
 When you keep them on a leash on your outdoor adventures, you know that they won’t run off when they get scared, get lost, or become ill or hurt.
 So, it’s a much safer option to leash train your cat instead of letting them free roam.